Table of Contents

 - Affordable price.

 - Some may want a higher level of performance and better quality.

 4. Crescent Carbon Fiber Violin Bow 4/4

-This carbon fiber bow from Crescent is a very much budget model.
-Not a bow that’s likely to be considered top-of-the-line best violin bows.
-Definitely not a bow for higher-level players of professionals, it’s aimed at those wishing to upgrade their first bow.
+This carbon fiber bow from Crescent is a very budget model.
+Not a bow that’s likely to be considered the top-of-the-line best violin bow.
+Definitely not a bow for higher-level players or professionals, it’s aimed at those wishing to upgrade their first bow.

 It’s a full-size bow and is 32 inches in length, which is quite long.
 And features smooth action and is, due to this fact, a good selection for a new player.
 It features an Abalone inlay on the frog and also has a bleached Mongolian Horsehair.